Four Things You Need to Know About 4K in 2020

 4K coexists with 3D

 As mentioned before, while a number of current films aren't made in 4K they still benefit from the new standards for HDR, or high dynamic range.
 Many 3D movies have been made and released this way theatrically, including all the new Star Wars movies, most animated films and others.
 Thus it came as a surprise to many when the new Ultra-HD Blu-ray standard was announced and it was said that 3D would not be supported.
 While some Blu-ray combo packs include both 3D and 4K HDR discs, customers have to choose between them and don't have the option of watching a film in its original format.
 What many don't realize is that the current Ultra-HD Blu-ray standard is already capable of playing Ultra-HD, HDR and 3D at the same time.
-All it would entail is for the movie to be encoded in either side-by-side or over-and-under formats which all 4K/3D televisions support, and to select such option with the remote.
+This has already been done with the world's first 4K 3D Ultra-HD Blu-ray, , but has yet to be done with Hollywood films outside of premium theaters.
 Hopefully both 3D and HFR will be used in the future, because they are much more of a noticable upgrade than the resolution, and all the more so together.
-Until then, Ultra-HD Blu-ray will be greatly underutilized.
+Until then, Ultra-HD Blu-ray will be greatly underutilized. available here